groundhoggwp/groundhogg/README.txt

 But not us!

-When using Groundhogg free or with any of our paid plans, _we'll never charge you more_!
+When using the Groundhogg CRM & Marketing Automation suite free or with any of our paid plans, _we'll never charge you more_!

 ### 🚫 There are *no limits* on: